Auckland to Mercer

 That walk didn’t happen.
 Instead I took the opportunity to fly.
 After Jim produced a map, together we sat down to figure out our flight path before hopping into the plane where I helped do a pre-flight check, flipping switches, turning levers and nodding a lot.

 Stop yourself.
 Literally and figuratively.
-That is how you get to fly.
+That’s how you get to fly.

 I loved this day.